iwalpola/flutter_payhere_packages/flutter_payhere/README.md

-# Flutter SDK
+# Flutter PayHere
+### Flutter Wrapper for PayHere SDKs ###

-Integrating PayHere with your Flutter App is super easy with our PayHere Flutter SDK.
+Integrating PayHere with your Flutter App is super easy with Flutter PayHere.
 You just have to include the package in your project dependencies, call its methods to initiate a payment and fetch the payment status just after the payment.
-The beauty is, this SDK allows you to accept a payment within your app, without redirecting your app user to the web browser.
+For mobile, this package allows you to accept a payment within your app, without redirecting your app user to the web browser.
+For web this package allows a popup to open, which can handle a payment.

 ## Usage ##